What We Mean When We Talk About 'Suburban Women Voters'

 Just after that election, a Republican strategist concluded to The New York Times that the GOP has an "overwhelming challenge" with suburban women.

-One organizer in the recent Pennsylvania special election said that suburban women pushed their husbands to vote for Democrat Conor Lamb.
+One organizer in the recent Pennsylvania special election said suburban women pushed their husbands to vote for Democrat Conor Lamb, who won the congressional seat.

-For all the attention they get in politics, asking why suburban women voters matter has the ring of asking why water is wet; at this point, it's just an accepted, definitional Thing that suburban women voters are highly coveted.
+But for all that political attention, asking why suburban women voters matter has the ring of asking why water is wet; at this point, it's just an accepted, definitional Thing that suburban female voters are highly coveted.

-But seriously: why do suburban voters — and suburban women in particular — get so much attention?
+But seriously: Why do suburban voters — and suburban women in particular — get so much attention?
 What is it about living just beyond a city's borders that makes these voters worth tens of millions in campaign spending?

-In political-speak, the focus on "suburban women" is often a focus on highly educated, upper-middle-class, often-but-not-always-married white women.
-What it ends up doing is flattening other important demographic differences, after a long period in which suburbs have grown increasingly diverse.
+In political speak, the focus on "suburban women" is often a focus on highly educated, upper-middle-class, often-but-not-always-married white women.
+What it ends up doing is flattening other important demographic differences, even after a long period in which suburbs have grown increasingly diverse.
 But looking closely at current politics in the suburbs highlights some of the biggest challenges facing both parties as the midterms approach.

 "Suburban" often doesn't mean "suburban"

-Note: An earlier version of this story incorrectly said Georgia's 2017 special congressional election was in May.
-The election was in April, and the runoff was in June.